List of England One Day International cricket records: Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 31 ODI's with Australia winning such games a record 6 times.
 England's has achieved a victory by 1 run on two occasions, once via revised target.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
 England has achieved a victory by this margin on three occasions.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled 55 such ODIs.
 Both West Indies and New Zealand have recorded such victory on eight occasions.
 England has won the match by a margin of one wicket on seven occasions.

 Greatest loss margins (by runs)

-England's biggest defeat by runs was against Australia at the Melbourne Cricket Ground during the 2022–23 ODI series.
+England's biggest defeat by runs was against South Africa at the Wankhede Stadium during the 2023 ICC Men's Cricket World Cup.